Rei-SwitchBot/faq/en-us/Lock & Lock Pro.md

 6. Restart your SwitchBot App.
 7. If you have multiple phones, try updating the firmware using a different phone to see if it helps.

+---
+### Troubleshooting the Double-Sided Tape for Attaching SwitchBot Lock to the Front Door Has Come Off.

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding this issue, could you please check the following points?
+1. Make sure the installation surface is flat and dry as the adhesive tape does not work well on uneven surfaces.
+2. If the door has an oleophobic or frosted finish, do not use double-sided tape to secure Lock.
+3. Use an alcohol swab to clean the surface before installation.
+4. When attaching Lock, firmly press down the entire length of the double-sided tape onto the door.
+5. Hold Lock in place for one minute after applying the tape.

+---
+### Troubleshooting SwitchBot Lock Unlocked Itself

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding this issue, could you please check the following points?
+1. Make sure that you are using the latest* firmware version of your Lock.
+If not, please update the firmware near your device by going to SwitchBot App -> Lock -> Gear Icon -> Firmware & Battery.
+Note: Depending on the lot, the latest firmware versions for the lock are 7.0 and 7.1.
+Both are the latest versions and there are no differences in usage.
+If you have version 7.0, there is no need to update to version 7.1.
+If you have a version older than 7.0, feel free to contact us to request a firmware update.

+2. After updating, recalibrate your Lock.
+*SwitchBot app -> Lock -> gear icon in the upper right corner ->recalibrate